Uthama Puthiran (1958 film): Soundtrack

-The soundtrack of the film was composed by G. Ramanathan.
+The soundtrack was composed by G. Ramanathan.
 The song "Mullai Malar Mele" is set in the Carnatic raga known as Darbari Kanada, while "Kaathiruppan Kamalakannan" is a ragamalika, i.e. set to multiple ragas.
 These include Saramati, Jaunpuri and Natabhairavi.
+In "Yaaradi Nee Mohini", the lyric "Onnum Onnum Rendu" is based on "Sweet and Gentle" by Ben E. King.

 Release and reception

 Uthama Puthiran was released on 7 February 1958, and was distributed by Ganesan's own company Sivaji Films in Madras.
 In a review dated 16 February 1958, the magazine Ananda Vikatan praised the acting by Ganesan, the grand making, songs and the fight scenes.
 Kanthan of Kalki lauded the cinematography but criticised the action choreography, comparing it unfavourably to Apoorva Sagodharargal (1949).
 He also appreciated Sridhar's screenplay and dialogues, as well as many characters being able to act without relying on spoken words but visuals.
 The film became a major commercial success, running for over 100 days in theatres.
 Its Telugu-dubbed version, Veera Pratap, also performed well, having grossed over ₹4 lakh.
 It was also dubbed in Hindi as Sitamgar.
-The success of Uthama Puthiran established Ganesan as a bankable star in Tamil cinema.

 Legacy

+The success of Uthama Puthiran established Ganesan as a bankable star in Tamil cinema.
 Uthama Puthiran was the inspiration behind Imsai Arasan 23rd Pulikecei, a 2006 comedy film starring Vadivelu as the twins.